-While in college, he took a lot of photos and spent 6 months making a documentary on children in South Africa – an experience that left him a bit obsessed with the idea of using media to tell stories and connect people that may never meet face-to-face.
+While in college at Washington University, he took a lot of photos and spent 6 months making a documentary on children in South Africa – an experience that left him a bit obsessed with the idea of using media to tell stories and connect people that may never meet face-to-face.

-After graduating from Wash U, he taught elementary school in Brooklyn, New York for a few years.
-He saw firsthand the role technology can play in telling stories and ultimately creating a lot of good in the world.
-He loved teaching, but ultimately saw working at Wired Impact as a chance to exercise his passion for using technology to tell stories and enable more good to happen.
-He’s been a part of Wired Impact (formerly JG Visual) since August of 2010.
+After graduating from Wash U and getting his master’s degree in Early Childhood Education from Hunter College, he taught elementary school in Brooklyn, New York for a few years.
+He saw firsthand the difference a bit of hard work can make when it comes to leaving the world a little bit better than you found it.
+He loved teaching, and leaving his students was one of the toughest decisions he’s had to make, but ultimately he saw Wired Impact as a chance to exercise his passion for using technology to tell stories and enable more good to happen.

 Outside of Work

-When he’s not working, David loves reading, watching the St. Louis Cardinals and pretty much anything involving the outdoors.
-He’s an avid NPR listener and really likes film shorts.
+When he’s not working, David loves reading, watching the St. Louis Cardinals and pretty much anything involving the great outdoors.
 He takes photos whenever he possibly can and once picked up a 7-10 split, but didn’t see it since he’d already turned his back to the pins.